Last Updated on 2023-09-16

 What to see in the old village of Aceredo

-Aceredo looks like a ghost village, with ruins of houses and mud that turn to dry powder when the water evaporates.
+Aceredo resembles a ghostly village, with houses reduced to ruins and mud that turns to dry powder as the water evaporates.

-To have a good look at the village, stop the car at the Miradouro do Encoro de Lindoso, before the bridge.
-You can also go to the viewpoint of the old village of Aceredo on the right side of the road when you start to descend towards the village.
+Additionally, you can visit the viewpoint of the old village of Aceredo, located on the right side of the road as you descend towards the village.

 The Aceredo Trail

-On the Spanish side, go for a dip in Caldas de Lobios and visit the ruins of Aquis Origins, about 7 km from Aceredo.
+Crossing over to the Spanish side, treat yourself to a refreshing dip in the rejuvenating waters of Caldas de Lobios and take the opportunity to visit the nearby ruins of Aquis Origins, located approximately 7 kilometers from Aceredo.

 How to get to Aceredo in Spain

 Leaving Porto by car, drive along the A3 to Braga, continue to Ponte da Barca and then Lindoso.
 Continue along the N304-1 until you cross the border to Aceredo.